lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 Setup a linter once and stop having arguments about code style with your team members.
 Agree on a standard and use ESLint to abide them.

+Be sure to check out the [repository](https://github.com/lauritzsh/eslint-example) for the different code examples from this post.

+**Updated 2015/08/08:** post has been updated to latest version of ESLint (v1.1 at the time of writing).

 [jslint]:    http://www.jslint.com/help.html
 [crockford]: http://www.crockford.com/
 [goodparts]: http://www.amazon.com/exec/obidos/ASIN/0596517742/wrrrldwideweb